 The principal investigators of meritorious applications, selected from the scientific review, will be asked to obtain IRB approval for the proposed pilot project within four months of being informed of the scientific review results.
-If a mini-grant is funded, the first \$5,000 can be
+If a mini-grant is funded, the first \$5,000 can be released to pay for MRI workshop attendance and other CAHBIR services prior to receiving IRB approval.
+Funds cannot be used for any other purposes prior to obtaining IRB approval.
+The remaining \$35,000 will be released following approval of the IRB protocol.

-CAHBIR staff will provide assistance in developing documents for the IRB, especially as it relates to MRI procedures, risks, incidental findings, and analyses.
+CAHBIR staff can provide assistance in developing documents for the IRB, especially as it relates to MRI procedures, risks, incidental findings, and analyses.
 The process of IRB approval once a protocol is submitted can take 8 weeks or longer.
 Regardless of the speed of the IRB, it will be the responsibility of the applicant to obtain the IRB approval within four months of award notice; therefore, it will be critical to begin the IRB application and submission process as soon as your project is selected and respond in a timely manner to address issues raised by the IRB.
 Because the funding for these mini-grant awards is not open ended, studies that do not obtain IRB approval within 4 months may not be able to receive further funding and will be asked to forfeit previously unspent funds.